darkobits/ts/docs/configuration-files.md

 This section will walk you through setting up the configuration files required by the various tools used by `ts`.
 If you are already familiar with setting up these tools, this process should be straightforward.

-Each base configuration provided by `ts` comes in one of two variants depending on whether the underlying tool's configuration supports an `extends` option:
+`ts` takes one of two approaches to configuration, depending on the tool:

-* For tools that support an `extends` option, `ts` will provide a string literal pointing to its base configuration file.
-Simply provide this value as the `extends` option in the tool's configuration file.
-* For tools that do not support `extends`, `ts` will provide a function that accepts a configuration object and will perform a recursive merge with its base configuration and return the merged object to the tool.
+For tools that support JavaScript configuration files that export an object or function, `ts` will provide a higher-order function which uses a base configuration with reasonable defaults, but will allow you to invoke it with your own configuration function to set any overrides you may need.
+The two configurations are then recursively merged.

+For tools that leverage an `extends` option (ie: ESLint), `ts` provides an appropriate plugin/preset, and additional configuration may be applied according to the tool's configuration schema.

 ---